Ttim990/concept-projects/CGPA Calculator/README.md

 #### Features:

-The program is built using functions getGradePoint( mark or score): Returns the grade point corresponding to a given mark or score entered as an argument getCGPA(args) : This function has two overloads.
+The program is built using functions

+getGradePoint( mark or score): Returns the grade point corresponding to a given mark or score entered as an argument

+getCGPA(args) : This function has two overloads

                 The first overload takes in two vectors, one for the marks and the other for the corresponding credit Units (CUs) and returns the calculated CGPA. this overload is used in the                             case when the CGPA is determined from the beginning i.e. no current CGPA.
                 The second overload takes in two more arguments, the current CGPA and the total number of Cedit Units                              used to determine the current CGPA. these on addition to the two vectors from the previous overload.